OSGeo/PROJ/docs/source/operations/projections/webmerc.rst

 .. versionadded:: 5.1.0

 The Web Mercator / Pseudo Mercator projection is a cylindrical map projection.
-This is a variant of the regular :ref:`merc` projection, except that the computation is done on a sphere, using the semi-major axis of the ellipsoid.
+It is defined only for ellipsoid, motivated by the regular :ref:`merc` projection, except that the computation is done using equations for Mercator projection of sphere, with radius same as semi-major axis of the ellipsoid.
+As a consequence it is not a conformal projection.

 From `Wikipedia <https://en.wikipedia.org/wiki/Web_Mercator>`_: